Flight to Denmark

-Flight to Denmark is an album led pianist Duke Jordan recorded in 1973 and released on the Danish SteepleChase label.
+Flight to Denmark is an album led by pianist Duke Jordan.
+It was recorded in 1973 and released on the Danish SteepleChase label.

 Reception

 In his review for AllMusic, Michael G. Nastos said "This is Duke Jordan at his most magnificent, with the ever-able Vinding and expert Thigpen playing their professional roles perfectly, producing perhaps the second best effort (next to Flight to Jordan from 13 years hence) from the famed bop pianist".